syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 ### Cell

 In Cell edit mode, when you double click on a cell, it is changed to edit state.
 You can change the cell value and save to the data source.
 To enable Cell edit, set the [`TreeGridEditSettings.Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridEditSettings~Mode.html) as **Cell**.

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;